rohan-shah/residualConnectivity/README.md

 ## General instructions

 The software is mostly organised as a collection of static libraries and executables.
-Static libraries include the utility code (`residualConnectivityCommon/`, `transferMatrixCommon/`) and implementations of some of the methods (`crudeMC/crudeMCLib/`, `stochasticEnumeration/stochasticEnumerationLib/`, etc).
-These are then linked into command-line executables (E.g. `crudeMC/crudeMC`, and the R and matlab packages).
-Note that some of the Monte Carlo methods are only provided as command-line executables; they'll be converted across to library+executable when I get round to it.
+Static libraries include the utility code (`residualConnectivityCommon/`, `transferMatrixCommon/`) and implementations of the methods (`monteCarloMethods/`).
+These are then linked into command-line executables (E.g. `executables/crudeMC`, and the R and matlab packages).

 You can build the software using CMake on Windows and Linux (Mac is untested, but should work).
 Required dependencies are:
 * Cmake 3.*